Skip to main content

 Expected Outcomes

-- Collaborate with WMA managers in 15 states across the southeastern U.S. and Puerto Rico as they plan where to conserve lands in the future.
+• Collaborate with WMA managers in 15 southeastern U.S. states and Puerto Rico on future land conservation planning

 A McIntire-Stennis supported project